mcmonte95/belly-button-challenge/README.md

 Additionally, an interactive dropdown menu is implemented to allow users to select different OTU IDs and dynamically update the charts and demographic information panel based on the selection.

-This dashboard was then deployed in Git Pages.
+This dashboard is currently deployed in `Git Pages`.
 Check out the live dashboard here: [Belly Button Biodiversity Dashboard](https://mcmonte95.github.io/belly-button-challenge/)

 ## Repository Guide